 A variant of deep tissue massages is the classic sports massage.
 A sports massage therapist often has specialised training in a variety of techniques, including deep tissue massage, shiatsu, muscle stretching, Triggerpoint (intense static pressure applied to massage points, a technique designed to trigger the body to heal itself) and Swedish massage.
 These are all aimed at preventing and treating sports injuries and improving athletic performance.
 The techniques work to remove lactic acid build-up while improving muscle tone and flexibility.

 Another variation of this is the Lava Shell massage, which employs warmed lava shells to massage the back and neck.

 Unlike some other massage treatments, a deep tissue massage is not designed to be a relaxing experience.
 You are likely to feel some discomfort during the treatment (and may feel tender for a few days after), but the massage should not be painful and you must communicate any pain you experience to your therapist.

 During all types of massage, your therapist should check with you that the pressure is acceptable.
-It is even more important with this type of massage, as, to be effective, substantial pressure needs to be applied, but we all have different pain thresholds.
+It is even more important with this type of massage, as, to be effective, substantial pressure needs to be applied.
 Never be afraid to speak up if you are in serious discomfort or, alternatively, if the pressure is too light.